Cul-car-mac Falls

 Plan your visit to Carmac Falls near Smithville, TN.
 Details on swimming access, fees, hiking, and safety for this Chickamauga Creek waterfall.

-Location Details
+Location

-Tucked into the rolling hills of Middle Tennessee, Carmac Falls is one of those rare swimming destinations that feels like a well-kept secret — because, in many ways, it is.
+Tucked into the rolling hills of Middle Tennessee, Carmac Falls is one of those rare swimming destinations that feels like a quiet find — because, in many ways, it is.
 Situated on the historic grounds of Evins Mill, a beloved retreat and event venue near Smithville, this dramatic waterfall on Chickamauga Creek offers a managed, intimate experience that stands apart from the crowded public swimming holes you might find elsewhere.
 Registration and a fee are required to swim here, and that gatekeeping is precisely what makes it feel so special.
 When you arrive, the place is yours to breathe in.

 The approach to Carmac Falls sets the tone immediately.
 Evins Mill Road winds through shaded forest and past sharp curves, demanding your full attention — and rewarding your patience.
 The hike to the falls is rated moderate, crossing uneven terrain that keeps your eyes moving between the trail underfoot and the creek glimmering through the trees.
 When the falls finally come into view, the effect is genuinely arresting: a towering curtain of water dropping into a deep, clear pool carved by centuries of flow through Chickamauga Creek.
 Seasonal wildflowers, mossy boulders, and the sound of rushing water complete the picture.
 In spring and summer, the surrounding canopy erupts in vivid green, while autumn transforms the hillsides into a canvas of amber and gold.
 Even winter has its appeal — the falls take on a misty, meditative quality when the crowds have long since gone home.